ProbstLab/viromics/Endmatcher/README.md

 This in combination with the -a flag allowing for multiple alignments makes it impossible to tell from the .sam-file alone if for/rev -readIDs are unique and this information is required for the quality control step of only taking candidate read pairs that only align on the target scaffold.
 If the for/rev-readIDs are unique, then both IDs should appear only once.
 If for/rev-readIDs are identical because of the truncation, then their ID should appear twice in the .sam file.
 The current script assumes the for/rev-readIDs to be identical and manual adjustment is necessary if this is not the case.

+# Test file

+You can test the script using the circularized Ca. Forterra genome (Probst et Banfield, 2018 Genome Biology and Evolution) supplied in the test-files directory by mapping the reads of the original dataset CG2015-02 (SRA accession: SRS2524943, Probst et al., 2018 Nature Microbiology) on it and then using the Endmatcher script.

 # Helper script usage

 The supplied auxillatory script ID_if_forrevreadidsareidenticalinsam.sh with the usage